walmartlabs/thorax/README.md

 Collection rendering assumes that the following templates will be present.

-- `templates/name.handlebars`
+- `templates/name.handlebars` - must contain the {{collection helper}}
-- `templates/name-item.handlebars` - must have exactly one outer element
+- `templates/name-item.handlebars` - must have at least one outer HTML element
-- `templates/name-empty.handlebars`
+- `templates/name-empty.handlebars` - must have at least one outer HTML element

-You can use the `thorax collection-view $module-name $view-name` command to auto generate the view files, templates and lumbar.json entries.

 To display a collection in your template use the `{{collection}}` view helper.
 You can pass a custom `tag` name (defaults to "div") or any HTML attributes.